 Generosity Is A Way Of Life – By Jan Norman, The Orange County Register

 A car dealer; a marketing consultant, an insurance broker.
-These are the three Orange County business owners who Register readers voted as most deserving of the title of Holiday Spirit for 2008.
+These are the three Orange County business owners who Register readers voted as most deserving of the title of Holiday Spirit.

 Online and print readers nominated more than 60 local business owners for their generosity, kindness and good will all year long.